Bass Is Maternal: Release and reception

 Although the eventual 1995 release of Bass Is Maternal by More Rockers was described as long-awaited, the trip hop and ragga jungle styles the duo helped innovate had moved beyond them, as although Bristol had become recognised as the birthplace of trip hop, the duo remained obscure.
 The album was not a commercial success, although it peaked at number 35 on the UK R&B Albums Chart in November 1995.
 After being unavailable for some time, Bass Is Maternal was re-released by Studio !K7 on 13 June 2000.
 This reissue marked the album's first release in the United States, and reached number 9 on the CMJ Dance chart, compiled from reports of radio play.

 In his book Drum 'n' Bass: The Rough Guide, writer Peter Shapiro wrote that Bass Is Maternal was released to "a rather lukewarm reception."
 In a contemporary review, Gary Mulholland of Select praised the "awkwardness" of the album, citing the track name "Odd Tune for Piano" and the inaccessibility of "Hold On (Strange Mix)" as examples.
 He felt the attitude reached "a surreal peak" with "Drowning" and "Accept All Contrasts", and concluded that although the album's release date was too late to make Smith & Mighty stars on Massive Attack's level, he felt the duo "probably couldn't be bothered with the hassle anyway."
+The Independent deemed Bass Is Maternal "thumping dub/jungle rhythms from the lost elders of ye Bristol scene", while The Guardian called it "as raw as it is thrillingly inventive."
 Less receptive was John Bush of AllMusic, who in a mixed review said the album featured "too much experimentation and not enough hooks," and felt that throughout the record, the duo "simply don't find a happy medium between jungle and reggae."

 In a review of the reissue, Jeff Salamon of Spin praised the album's innovative, forward-thinking sound.
 Although he felt that the record was somewhat scattered, he characterised it favourably with one of Brian Eno's Oblique Strategies: "the gamut of choices open to an artist willing to surrender his or her ego."
 Writer Colin Larkin gave the album three stars out of five in The Virgin Encyclopedia of Dance Music, feeling that the record was characterised by its heavy usage of bass, despite its incorporation of denser jungle music.